richardjy/FPE/index.md

 ### Layer control
 - Select between different background maps.
-- Select which overlays to show - most are self explanatory.
+- Select which overlays to show - most are self-explanatory.
 'Keep GPX' determines whether to clear (default) or keep any existing GPX tracks when a new GPX is either imported or exported.

+### Technology
+FPE is based on [Leaflet](https://leafletjs.com/), an open-source library for interactive maps.
+Various additional Leaflet plugins and javascript libraries are used, details of which can be seen in the source code.
+Many thanks for those who contribute and make their work available for others to build upon.

 <br>
 © Richard Young 2020.